 But think of me as coming from the place of someone who loves you and wants to help you. :-)

-Having recently shifted base to Melbourne, I’ve been looking on LinkedIn to connect with local HR professionals who…Continue
+Having recently shifted base to Melbourne, I’ve been looking on LinkedIn to connect with local HR professionals who are interested in creating a better world of…Continue

 Added by Karalyn Brown on August 24, 2015 at 23:30 — No Comments